jdario9912/jdario9912/README.md

 #

-Hi, I'm Joel.
+👋 Hi, I'm Joel.
 It's great for me to know you are visiting my profile.

 I hope you can find interesting and attractive things here.

 I'm a freelance developer with more than two years of experience and I continue learning every day.

 I live and work in Argentina but I'm open to the possibility of moving.
-I love the idea of knowing other places in the world.
+I love the idea of knowing other places in the world :airplane:.

 My main goal is to live doing what I love, contribute to interesting and novel projects, and also join a work team.

 My academic training started at National Technological University (UTN).
 I made my first steps in technology with PHP and MySQL.
 Then I did a Fullstack Web Development bootcamp about technologies like Java, HTML, CSS and Javascript.
 After that I went on  learning (and I continue doing it) with different courses about technologies for development like ReactJs, NodeJs, Github, Docker, MongoDb, Tailwind, and technologies for testing like Cypress and Jest.

-Technologies and tools that I use:
+:wrench: Technologies and tools that I use:

 * Javascript
 * Typescript